Preview: Under-21 EURO group deciders

 Croatia vs England (Koper-Capodistria, 18:00 CET)

-Croatia nearly surrendered a three-goal advantage against Switzerland but clinched a first-ever U21 finals win and are in a strong position.
-Not so England, whose manager Aidy Boothroyd admitted after the loss to Portugal: "Considering the amount of goals we scored leading up to this [tournament], it was a real strength.
+Croatia nearly surrendered a three-goal advantage against Switzerland but clinched a first-ever U21 finals win and are in a strong position, able to adapt their tactics on the fly and very good at exploiting opponents' weaknesses.
+Not so England, with only one shot on target on their two games.
+Manager Aidy Boothroyd admitted after the loss to Portugal: "Considering the amount of goals we scored leading up to this [tournament], it was a real strength.
 To not have a shot or a real threat is something we need to rectify for the next game."

 Switzerland vs Portugal (Ljubljana, 18:00 CET)